Binary Number: 1

 György Lukács (April 13, 1885 – June 4, 1971) Hungarian Marxist philosopher and literary critic, founder of the tradition of Western Marxism.

-David Steel, Baron Steel of Aikwood, KT, KBE, PC (1.1.5, Saturn cjn MC/Sun/Moon, Pluto cjn Asc) born 31 March 1938, British and Scottish politician and a Liberal Democrat member of the UK House of Lords.
+David Steel, Baron Steel of Aikwood, KT, KBE, PC (1.1.5, Saturn cjn MC/Sun/Moon, Pluto cjn Asc) 31 March 1938, British and Scottish politician and a Liberal Democrat member of the UK House of Lords.

 Dolores Cannon (1.1.6, Neptune cjn Asc, Uranus cjn Sun) regressionist and psychic researcher who specializes in the recovery and cataloging of “lost” knowledge.
 She has become, perhaps, the world’s most unlikely expert on the prophecies of Nostradamus.
 A retired Navy wife from Arkansas, she was nearly 50 years old when she began experimenting with hypnosis and past-life regression.